B.A. Middlebury College (2011)

 M.Phil.
 Yale University (2014)

 During my time at Yale I was a teaching fellow for a few statistics/biostatistics courses at both undergraduate and graduate levels.
-In my spare time I work at the Yale Statistical Laboratory as a statistical consultant and instructor.
+In my spare time I worked at the Yale Statistical Laboratory as a statistical consultant and instructor.
 I designed and taught workshops such as GIS series, introduction to R, intermediate R, Advanced Excel, and introduction to SAS.
 In my extra spare time I enjoyed working as a McDougal Student Life Fellow at Yale (2013-2014), during which I helped organize school-wide events for families at Yale.
-I was also a graduate affiliate at Davenport College at Yale, which involves adivising undergraduate students interested in applying to graduate schools.
+I was also a graduate affiliate at Davenport College at Yale (2012-2016), which involved adivising undergraduate students interested in applying to graduate schools.